George-Edih/cs1302-ce01/README.md

     to `day1.txt`.

 12. Change into the `exercise1` directory.
-What command can be used to copy `day1.txt` to `names.txt` into the `school` directory?
+What command can be used to copy `day1.txt` to `names.txt` into the `notes` directory?

 13. Assume you are still in the `exercise1` directory.
 What command(s) can be used to verify that you actually copied the file in the previous question to the desired location?

-14. Change to the `cs1302` directory.
+14. Change to the `1302` directory.
 What command can be used to copy the entire contents of the `notes` directory directly into the `exercise1` directory?

 15. Now that you have two `.txt` files inside of the `exercise1` directory.
 What single command